-- 1. Section 3-080.3A of the City Subdivision Regulations requires parkland dedication equal to 11% of the net lotted area in subdivisions with residential lots of 0.5 acres or smaller. - 2.
-The total lotted acreage of the subdivision at 41.6 acres.
+- 1. Section 3-080.3A of the City Subdivision Regulations requires parkland dedication equal to 11% of the net lotted area in subdivisions with residential lots of 0.5 acres or smaller. - The total lotted acreage of the subdivision at 41.6 acres.
 Eleven percent of 41.6 acres is 4.58 acres, the amount needed to meet the parkland dedication requirement.
-The subdivider is proposing 5.14 acres of dedicated common area including a 4-acre central park area to be maintained by the Heron's Landing Homeowners Association.
-(Parkland Dedication Exhibit, Subdivision Application page 25, Covenants, Conditions and Restrictions) - 3.
+The subdivider is proposing 5.14 acres of dedicated common area including a 4-acre central park area to be maintained by the Heron's Landing Homeowners Association. - 3.
 Section 3-080.6 and 7 of the City Subdivision Regulations also provides for cash donation in lieu of land dedication. - 4.
-The subdivider has proposed to phase the dedication of parkland in conjunction with platting individual phases of the subdivision.
+The subdivider proposed to phase the dedication of parkland in conjunction with platting individual phases of the subdivision.
 However, the application materials state the subdivider is not sure which phase, W1 or E1, will be filed first.
 Some phases do not include the required parkland dedication acreage required for that phase, while others include more parkland than required for that phase.
 (For example, Phase E1 would require 0.64 acres of parkland but only includes 0.32 acres, while Phase W1 requires 0.6 dedicated acres and includes 0.76 acres.)
-To address this issue, the subdivider is proposing to enter into an agreement with the City so that land and cash could be dedicated in phases where sufficient land is not provided and cash could be refunded in phases where more land is dedicated than required.
-(Project Summary, Parkland Dedication Exhibit, Phasing Plan Exhibit) - 5.
-Per Section 5-020.14.H of the City Subdivision Regulations, a landscaping and maintenance plan may be required for common areas and parkland.
-Section 5-050.4 also requires a boulevard landscaping plan to be reviewed and approved prior to final platting.
+To address this issue, the subdivider proposed to enter into an agreement with the City so that land and cash could be dedicated in phases where sufficient land is not provided and cash could be refunded in phases where more land is dedicated than required.

+- 5. Per Section 5-020.14.H of the City Subdivision Regulations, a landscaping and maintenance plan may be required for common areas and parkland.
+Section 5-050.4 also requires a boulevard landscaping plan to be reviewed and approved prior to final platting of each applicable phase.
 The draft covenants, conditions, and restrictions state the Heron's Landing Homeowners Association would be responsible for maintenance of common areas and the secondary commuter trail.
-A recommended condition of approval is for the subdivider to submit a landscape and maintenance plan and boulevard landscaping plan to be approved by the City Parks and Recreation Department prior to final plat filing of the first phase. - 6.
+A condition of approval is for the subdivider to submit a landscape and maintenance plan and boulevard landscaping plan to be approved by the City Parks and Recreation Department prior to final plat filing of each applicable phase. - 6.
 The subdivider is proposing covenants, conditions, and restrictions as a way to manage affairs of the homeowners association and to communicate information and requirements to lot purchasers.
 City Subdivision Regulations Section 5-020.14.K. contains requirements for covenants including that the property owners' association be formed before any property is sold, the association is responsible for liability insurance, local taxes, and the maintenance of recreational and other facilities, and other matters.
-A recommended condition of approval is for the subdivider to submit final covenants, association bylaws, and articles of incorporation along with the final plat materials for the first phase.
+A condition of approval is for the subdivider to submit final covenants, association bylaws, and articles of incorporation along with the final plat materials for the first phase.

-- Parkland dedication is required in this subdivision in accordance with the City Subdivision Regulations.
-The subdivider's proposal would meet the parkland dedication requirements if the conditions are imposed and met. - Parkland and common areas are proposed to be managed by a homeowners association.
-The City Subdivision Regulations require homeowners association documents to include specific provisions that will be reviewed prior to final platting of the first phase if the recommended condition is imposed and met. - 3.
-The City Subdivision Regulations require plans for landscaping, maintenance, and boulevard landscaping, which will be reviewed and approved prior to final platting of the first phase if the recommended condition is imposed and met.
+- 1. Parkland dedication is required in this subdivision in accordance with the City Subdivision Regulations.
+City Council determined the subdivider's proposal would meet the parkland dedication requirements if the conditions are imposed and met. - City Council determined the parkland and common areas are to be managed by a homeowners association and the City Subdivision Regulations require homeowners association documents to include specific provisions that will be reviewed prior to final platting of the first phase if the recommended condition is imposed and met. - 3.
+City Council determined the City Subdivision Regulations require plans for landscaping, maintenance, and boulevard landscaping, which will be reviewed and approved prior to final platting of the each applicable phase if the condition is imposed and met.